MicrosoftDocs/azure-devops-docs/docs/search/code/administration.md

 When configuring Search on the same server as TFS, you must take into account the existing CPU utlization factor due to TFS itself.
-In most cases you should
-consider configuring Search on a separate server.
+**For production environments it is recommended to configure Search on a separate server.**

 For acceptable performance in multi-user scenarios, consider the following recommendations:

-* Less than 250 users with Search co-located on the TFS server:
+* Less than 250 users with Search co-located on the TFS server (mostly for demos and trials):
   - Quad core processor, 8 GB (minimum) RAM
   - CPU Utilization factor less than 50%
   - Fast hard drive backed by Solid State Drive (SSD) storage<p />